 If you already have an ELD, it may be worth doing some homework on whether it’s actually compliant.
 Here’s what the former head of the FMCSA, Annette Sandberg had to say about the self-certification list:

 “As a former regulator, the biggest concern I have is the number of ELD vendors that are currently on the FMCSA list [of approved vendors] that probably should not be.
 Vendors on this list are supposed to have ELD systems that can be self-certified, which means it meets the criteria and can be added to the approved list.”

 In short, self-certified does not mean FMCSA compliant.
 However, the FMCSA does offer a Choosing an Electronic Logging Device Checklist.

 We recommend asking your ELD vendor (whether current or prospective) to walk you through how the ELD delivers on each point.

-1. Look for reviews from real users on unbiased platforms such as the Google Play Store, the iTunes store, and ELDRatings.com.
+- Look for reviews from real users on unbiased platforms such as Google Play, iTunes, and ELDRatings.com.

 - Focus on ease of use.
 Your success with any technology is predicated on your team’s ability to use it.
 If it’s not intuitive and requires extensive training, you’ll have headaches down the road.

 - Find 24/7 support from real people, not machines.
 Find the vendors support line on their website and give it a call.
 If you can’t get an answer or prompt response, run.